LiKTOi1029/Coding-Challenges-Folder/2025/February 3/readme.md

 ## Changelog
 ### 2025/2/18
  - Fixed a bug where inputting `0` and ` ` indiscriminately into the effect damage and effect time prompts would crash the script.
+ - Finalized formula and implemented formula for calculating reload time per minute and shooting time per minute.
+There is an amount which it is inaccurate by, however that would be in extremely small decimals.
+Too small to make a huge difference (10 decimals and above to find inaccuracies).
+ - Removed now redundant Error Margin calculation
 ### 2025/2/16
  - Fixed a bug where `Gunnum` in `logbook.toml` doesn't change when adding new logs.
 ### 2025/2/15